Gifts of Grain

 Be sure to complete Farm Service Agency certification before making a gift of grain.
 This step is imperitive if you annually certify or document bushels of production with FSA through various agricultural subsidy programs.

 The bulk of CCSI agreements are currently funded through public and private organizations.
-We would like to acknowledge and thank those partners: USDA-NRCS, the National Association of Conservation Districts, the National Wildlife Federation, Indiana Corn Marketing Council, Indiana Soybean Alliance, Indiana TNC, and Purdue University.
+We would like to acknowledge and thank those partners: USDA-NRCS, the National Association of Conservation Districts, Cargill, Indiana Corn Marketing Council, Indiana Soybean Alliance, Indiana TNC, and Purdue University.

 Any donations or financial contributions made to CCSI will be used to cover expenses not funded under these agreements.
 Your donation or sponsorship matters.
 By contributing to the work of CCSI, you're enriching the future that impacts us all.
 The results of healthy cropland soil literally flow downstream – across the entire state and to points beyond.